cisco/mindmeld/docs/source/optimize_question_answering_performance.rst

     score = compute_doc_score(query, context, document)
     return score

-The custom ranking function can then be used in the **get** method of the Knowledge Base object.
+The custom ranking function can then be used in the **get** method of the QuestionAnswerer object.

 .. code-block:: python